Psychological Healing

 Therefore, I certainly sympathize with your anxiety and grief, because when I was your age I was in the same place.
 Yes, just like you, I thought of myself as peaceful and easy-going.
 And, yes, I, too, “believed in God” in a vague, personal, generically Protestant way.
 Only when I entered into psychoanalysis as part of my training in clinical psychology did I begin to recognize how much my deepest emotional life was completely out of my conscious awareness.
 And only when I converted to Catholicism and submitted to all the spiritual counsels that I describe on this website (and that I never learned in my Protestant seminary education) did I really understand how much we all, secretly in our hearts, dread human scorn—and how much hard and constant work it takes to live a genuinely peaceful life through self-sacrifice as Christ demands of us all.

-So you have two options.
+So you have two options for healing.

 You can enter into intensive Catholic psychotherapy and discover for yourself, over the course of treatment, the dark and frightening reality of your own unconscious.
+Then, if you have the courage to persevere, you will discover the divine grace that flows through the unconscious as your purification progresses.

 Or you can submit to the spiritual purgation I describe on this website, and through self-restraint and prayer you can discover and heal the pride and vanity that dwells so deeply in all of us, laity and religious alike.
 Because our wounds lie so deep, God’s love must cut even deeper.